mechatroner/vscode_rainbow_csv/README.md

 #### Content-based separator autodetection
 Rainbow CSV will run spreadsheet autodetection algorithm for all "Plain Text" and "*.csv" files.
-In most cases this is a very cheap operation because autodetection would stop after checking only 1-2 topmost lines.
+In most cases this is a very cheap operation because autodetection usually stops after checking only 1-2 topmost lines.
 To disable autodetection for the current file press "Rainbow OFF" button inside the status line.
-You can also adjust the list of candidate separators for autodetection algorithm, add the following line to your VSCode config and edit it by removing or including supported separators:
+You can also adjust the list of candidate separators for autodetection algorithm, add the following line to your VSCode config and edit it by removing or including any of the supported separators:
 ```
 "rainbow_csv.autodetect_separators": ["\t", ",", ";", "|"],
 ```